Source: Joe Kennedy to challenge Sen. Markey in primary

 Kennedy and Markey have worked together at times.

-Earlier this year the two reintroduced a bill that would end the use of “gay panic” and “trans panic” defenses in federal court — a defense that argues that the revelation of an individual’s sexual orientation or gender identity helped provoke a defendant’s violent reaction.
+Earlier this year the two reintroduced a bill that would end the use in federal court of “gay panic” and “trans panic” defenses, which argue that the revelation of a person’s sexual orientation or gender identity helped provoke a defendant’s violent reaction.

 The contest could be expensive.

 Markey reported having more than $4 million in his campaign account as of June 30.
-Kennedy reported having slightly more — $4.2 million — in his House campaign account as of the same period.
+Kennedy reported having $4.2 million in his House campaign account as of the same period.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)